 Villa Anita DV is situated at the southeastern tip of Death Valley, in the Mojave desert, where the views are endless, and the mountains change colors.
-We have world-class views of this unique and special desert right here on our doorstep.
-Come experience what it's like to see the stars of the milky way at night, to hear coyotes howling at dawn, and to feel all your thoughts melt away into the peace and quiet of the untouched desert wilderness right outside your room.
+The property butts up against a vast and unique part of the Mojave desert.
+Surrounded by panoramic scenes of mountains all around you, you will see the stars of the milky way at night, hear coyotes howling at dawn, and feel your thoughts melt away into the pull of this untouched desert wilderness right outside your room.
 At Villa Anita, you will have the opportunity to disconnect, and reconnect with what's really important.
 We hope to see you soon!

 While Villa Anita DV offers one-of-a-kind rooms to spend the night in one of the most beautiful places on earth, it is also a registered 501(c)(3) non-profit art museum that focuses on the alternative reuse of materials and the creation of an eco-sanctuary

-Founded by artists, Carlo Roncancio and David Aaron Smith in 2012, Villa Anita DV started with a barren piece of property and a log cabin style house built with railroad ties.
-Set against the backdrop of the vast, open desert, the house and property was like a blank canvas for the artists.
-Now, it is a sprawling 5 acres filled with sculptures, cabanas and renovated caravans, shaded walkways, diverse vegetable and fruit gardens, and piles of materials waiting to be used!
-Now two artists live here, Carlo and his partner Jack Holloman. live on the property full time with their five rescue dogs.
+Founded by artist, Carlo Roncancio in 2010, Villa Anita DV started with a barren piece of property and a log cabin style house built with railroad ties.
+Set against the backdrop of the vast, open desert, the house and property was like a blank canvas for Carlo.
+Now, it is a sprawling 5 acres filled with sculptures, cabanas and, shaded walkways, diverse vegetable and fruit garden, and piles of materials waiting to be used.
+Now, Carlo and his partner Jack Holloman. live on the property full time with their five rescue dogs.
 Living here, they have done what they had to, to create a comfortable dwelling in an oppressive climate, and it is a continuous process.
 They have discovered alternative ways to use everyday objects that are forgotten about or thrown away.
 For example, a broken refrigerator sitting on it's back becomes a raised bed for veggies.
 An old deformed piece of furniture becomes part of an outdoor wall, casting shade.

 Learn more about salvaging materials and creative reuse by volunteering with us!
 As a volunteer, you will live and eat with us, and work on all kinds of different projects with us!